 A study performed by the Yale School of Medicine shows that ketamine infusions effectively alleviated suicidal ideations and depressive symptoms in a patient who described himself as “hopeless about the prospect of psychiatric improvement.”
 The patient had been hospitalized several times, had a history of suicide attempts, and failed to respond to both pharmacological and psychotherapy treatment.
 After receiving ketamine infusions, the patient was discharged from his residential facility and able to return to school with “substantial functional improvement.”

 For adolescents and adults alike, ketamine infusions have proven to be a groundbreaking treatment for depression, anxiety, PTSD, bipolar disorder and other difficult-to-treat psychiatric conditions.
-Please visit our FAQ page to learn more about ketamine treatments, or take advantage of our offer for a free consultation to determine if you or a loved one is a good candidate for infusions.
+Please visit our FAQ page to learn more about ketamine treatments.
+Contact our offices to determine if you or a loved one is a good candidate for infusions.

 Our ketamine clinics are located in Littleton and Westminster, CO and serve the greater Denver area, as well as the Boulder and Fort Collins communities.
 We offer ketamine infusions for psychiatric disorders and chronic pain conditions.
 If you have questions about ketamine infusions, or would like to learn more about our clinic, please contact us using the brief form below.
 A member of our clinical team will contact you to answer questions, address concerns, and point you in the direction of health and hope.